 3. Fall means Fair.
-The same weekend of the football game against Texas Christian University (TCU) (Saturday, Sept.
-26), the Panhandle South Plains Fair will kick off its weeklong Lubbock stay.
-The fair, which takes place September 25 to October 3, is one of Lubbock’s largest annual events and features carnival rides, funnel cakes and a petting zoo for kids.
+In late September and early October, the Panhandle South Plains Fair kicks off its weeklong Lubbock stay.
+The fair is one of Lubbock’s largest annual events and features carnival rides, funnel cakes and a petting zoo for kids.
 It’s also a great place to check out some local Lubbock talent off the football field; art vendors and live music performances are planned throughout the week.

 4. Visit some of the area’s wineries and top attractions.
 Lubbock is in the heart of one of the fastest growing wine regions in the country, and it has five notable, award-winning wineries within the city limits.
 Lubbock’s surrounding High Plains produce 80 percent of the wine grapes in Texas.
 Local wineries like Llano Estacado Winery, CapRock Winery, and McPherson Cellars offer weekend tours and other events throughout the fall.
 Other fun things to do on a Red Raider weekend include art galleries and performing arts centers, family-focused attractions and museums you can only find in Lubbock.